Mehar-Nafis/GitLab/Setup.md

 # Configuring Your Own GitLab Instance

 ## GitLab Introduction:

-GitLab CE, or Community Edition, is an open-source application primarily used to host Git repositories, with additional development-related features like issue tracking.
-It is designed to be hosted using your own infrastructure.
-It provides flexibility in deploying as an internal repository store for your development team, a free way to interface with users, or a means for contributors to host their own projects.

-The GitLab ([https://gitlab.com/](https://gitlab.com/)) project makes it relatively straightforward to set up a GitLab instance on your own hardware with a secure installation mechanism.
 In this guide, we will cover how to install and configure GitLab on an Ubuntu 22.04 server.

 ### Pre-Requisites
 - Ubuntu 22.04 Server